How to save the relationship? 9 questions to ask yourself

 If you feel good about yourself, it is easier to both feel good for others and communicate your own wishes and needs in ways that are easier to accept.

-Get to know which parts of yourself most mark your identity or your core characteristics; the qualities you live out in a relationship when it feels good to be you.
+For example, get to know better which parts of yourself mark your identity or your core characteristics to the greatest extent.
+That is to say; the qualities you live out in a relationship or an activity when it feels good to be you.

-What is important for you to engage in, focus on, do, feel, be with in order to get in touch with the part of you that you enjoy being with.
+What is it that is important for you to engage in, focus on, do, feel or be with in order to get in touch with the part of yourself that you enjoy being with?
 With a better feeling about yourself, it can also be easier to open up about vulnerabilities, take responsibility for your own contribution and acknowledge and apologize for your mistakes.